turbot/aws-sdk/README.md

 # @turbot/aws-sdk

+Note: experimental version.
+For research & development purpose only.

 Simple, Turbot specific wrapper for aws-sdk that adds support for our standard approach to:

-* testing / mocking
+- testing / mocking
-* proxy servers
+- proxy servers
-* xray tracing
+- xray tracing

 Configuration of turbot-aws is available through turbot-config.